kirti2818/nordstrom-clone/README.md

 ## 🚀 Features
 -   whole website is fully Responsive.
 -   Landing Page & Footer.
--   Login and Signup Page with Express,mongodb,Nodejs & React.
+-   Login and Signup Page with React and Redux.
 -   Product Filters Based on Brand and Discount
 -   Product Details in brief manner.
--   Product Sorting Based on Price, Rating
+-   Product Sorting Based on Price.
--   Product Filtering and Sorting works together
--   Cart Add and Remove Items
--   Cart Update Quantities
+-   Add Item to Cart
--   Order Summary

 # Snapshots of My Project 📸